alisterg/vita/README.md

 vita add movie # runs prompts to insert new movie (as defined as an EntryType)

-vita find movie # lists all movies vita find movie --n 10 # lists latest 10 movies vita find movie --search "something" # finds movies with "something" in any field
+vita find movie # lists all movies vita find movie --num 10 # lists latest 10 movies vita find movie --search "something" # finds movies with "something" in any field

 vita update movie --search "something" # updates all movies with "something" in any field